la2050/archive/_projects/2016/are-the-robbin-hoods-of-rubbish-arriving-in-your-neighborhood-park.md

 project_impact: >-
   ["Arts establishments","Manufacturing activity","Employment in the creative
   industries"]
+project_proposal_impact:
+  - Arts establishments
+  - Manufacturing activity
+  - Employment in the creative industries
+project_proposal_description: >-
+  T4T.org’s Pop-Up Makers’ Space will arrive in some of LA’s most underserved communities on a Saturday or Sunday.
+Our truck will pull up, drop down the sides, and set up the tables.
+Then, future inventors, scientists and researchers, from the local community go to work.
+These children are welcome to create, build and experiment.
+We will bring Laser cutters, 3D Printers and all the tools these young inventors need to realize whatever they can imagine.
+project_areas:
+  - Central LA
+  - East LA
+  - San Gabriel Valley
+  - San Fernando Valley
+  - South LA
+  - Antelope Valley
+  - County of Los Angeles
+  - City of Los Angeles
+  - LAUSD
 project_proposal_best_place: >-
   Our T4T.org traveling Makers Space will be filled with ReImagined Resources that will fill the truck and the imaginations of the young inventors who show